Sarah Marsh, MA, NCC, LCMHC-A

 “As we become aware of ourselves as storytellers we realize we can use our stories to heal and make ourselves whole.”

 Susan Wittig Albert

 Just as I resonate with this quote, I believe that each person has a unique story that is worthy of being heard and told.
 My passion in this line of work has been with children and adolescents- where the “storytelling” often takes place in the room in visual images, acting, and play.
-However, I also have experience working with all ages- and am open to continuing this learning at Full Life.
+However, I also have experience working with all ages and walks of life.

 I hold a Licensed Clinical Mental Health Counselor Associate (LCMHC-A) credential, am a Nationally Certified Counselor (NCC) and have completed my Master of Arts degree in clinical mental health counseling through Wake Forest University.
-I completed my practicum and internship experiences at Heritage Family Institute in Travelers Rest, SC.
-It was here that I learned the importance of working in a strong team atmosphere where client care is the main priority.
+I worked at Heritage Family Institute in Travelers Rest, SC, where I learned the importance of working in a strong team atmosphere and prioritizing client care.

-Although my clinical focus will be working with children/ adolescents, I enjoy working with diverse age groups and varying needs.
-During Internship, I was able to volunteer as the counselor at Taylors Free Medical Clinic, where we served the uninsured of Greenville county.
+Although my clinical focus has been with children/ adolescents, I enjoy working with diverse age groups and varying needs.
+I have volunteered as the counselor at Taylors Free Medical Clinic, where we served the uninsured of Greenville county.
 I employ a multi modal approach to counseling theory, and love to meet the client where they are at.
 This may include narrative approaches, CBT, mindfulness, existential counseling, and solution-focused therapy depending on the client’s need.
 My theoretical approach to counseling is person centered, where I use empathy to build the therapeutic relationship.
 Let me help you tell your own story in a safe, affirming place where I believe that healing can happen.